UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 48

 In the 1980s, commercial cranberry cultivation on

-have since been advocated as an alternative restoration strategy, especially when the possibility
+has since been promoted as an alternative restoration strategy, particularly where hydrological

 While some traditional cranberry farming practices involve flooding for harvesting, Latvian cranberry cultivation often does not, and drainage systems designed to ensure an average groundwater